mediaopt/paypal-commercetools-connector/docs/PayPal.md

 Additional fields might be relevant for certain payment methods (e.g. PayUponInvoice).

-If the request is correct - the PayPal endpoint [Create Order](https://developer.paypal.com/docs/api/orders/v2/#orders_create) will be called .
+If the request is correct - the PayPal endpoint [Create Order](https://developer.paypal.com/docs/api/orders/v2/#orders_create) will be called.

 #### Connector workflow